pengwynn/dotfiles/README.md

 If you're new to dotfiles, this probably isn't the best starter repository for you.
 While these started as a clone of [Holman's][holman/dotfiles], many utilities are unique to my workflow.
-I recommend other [dotfileframeworks][dotfiles] out there.
+I recommend other [dotfile frameworks][dotfiles] out there.

 ### Installation ###